All Episodes

 It's absolutely true.

-And if you have prosecutorial abuse, oh, let's say, like Andrew Weisman, that guy, or in the in the General Flynn case, which I am so glad Sidney Powell, oh, I I wish I could spend as much.
+And if you have prosecutorial abuse, oh, let's say like Andrew Weissman, that guy, or in the, in the General Flynn case, which I am so glad Sidney Powell, oh, I wish I could spend as much, I wish I could spend a show just reading the motions she's filing.

 They're devastating.

-It's just been it's been a brutal week for the deep state.
+It's just been, it's been a brutal week for the deep state.

-And I mean she is all over them for what is withholding exculpatory evidence and prosecutorial misconduct.
+And I mean, she is all over them for what is withholding exculpatory evidence and prosecutorial misconduct.

 Now, the case should be thrown out for prosecutorial misconduct.